Define container jobs (YAML)

 By default, jobs run on the host machine where the agent is installed.
-This is convenient and typically well-suited for projects that are just beginning to adopt continuous integration (CI).
+This is convenient and typically well-suited for projects that are just beginning to adopt Azure Pipelines.
 Over time, you may find that you want more control over the stage where your tasks run.

 On Linux and Windows agents, jobs may be run on the host or in a container.
 (On macOS and Red Hat Enterprise Linux 6, container jobs are not available.)
 Containers provide isolation from the host and allow you to pin specific versions of tools and dependencies.
 Host jobs require less initial setup and infrastructure to maintain.

 Containers offer a lightweight abstraction over the host operating system.
 You can select the exact versions of operating systems, tools, and dependencies that your build requires.
 When you specify a container in your pipeline, the agent will first fetch and start the container.
 Then, each step of the job will run inside the container.